 Bridgette Shea is a licensed Acupuncturist, wellness educator, writer, and speaker who's been practicing and teaching traditional healing modalities for over 20 years.
 Her love of ancient medical practices started in Greece in 1992, with a trip to the former site of the Healing Temple of Asklepios.
 Since then, she has spent her life studying, practicing, and teaching ancient healing methods.
 Her private clinical practice is an integration of Chinese and Ayurvedic medicines with special emphasis on breath awareness and deep relaxation.
 When not spending time with family, she is working with clients, writing, or teaching transformational workshops on energy medicine, healthy breathing, and Ayurveda.
 Bridgette is the author of The Handbook of Chinese Medicine and Ayurveda: An Integrated Practice of Ancient Healing Traditions.

 Alexandria is a NYS licensed acupuncturist who earned a Master of Science degree from Tri-state College of Acupuncture.
 She has extensive training in 3 styles of acupuncture including Traditional Chinese Medicine (TCM), Acupuncture Physical Medicine (APM), and Kiiko Matsumoto Style (KM).
-Her practice also includes cupping, moxibustion, gua sha, e-stim therapy, auriculotherapy, and Amma therapy, a specialized form of acupressure.
+Her practice also includes cupping, moxibustion, gua sha, e-stim therapy, and auriculotherapy.

 The APM style is focused towards treating pain by using myofascial and trigger point release therapy as taught by Mark Seem.
 The KM style is a Japanese based style with gentle needle manipulation.